Bon Jovi – Have A Nice Day (2005) Review

-The band’s ninth studio album is packed with stadium-sized riffs and radio-friendly choruses from wall to wall.
+Bon Jovi’s ninth studio album is packed with stadium-sized riffs and radio-friendly choruses from wall to wall.
+It’s the sound of a band that knows exactly what it does best — and has spent decades perfecting how to deliver it.

-From the opening riff of the title track (lead single Have A Nice Day) it is abundantly clear that this as close to a return of their long-missed Eighties sound as we’re every likely to get.
-This is very much a contemporary rock song, but it succeeds in adding thick layers of catchy guitar hooks and extra helpings of those don’t-take-no-shit lyrics which Bon Jovi deliver in a way that nobody else can quite replicate.
+From the opening riff of the title track Have A Nice Day, it’s immediately clear that this is as close to a return to their long-missed ’80s muscle as we’re ever likely to get.
+The song is unmistakably contemporary, but it’s built on thick layers of guitar hooks and those defiant, don’t-take-no-shit lyrics that Bon Jovi have always been uniquely good at selling.

 If It Ain’t Broke, Don’t Fix It